 How to Choose the Right Fly Fishing Reels

-A fly reel attaches to the bottom end of the fly rod and holds the fly line.
+A fly fishing reel attaches to the bottom end of the fly rod and holds the fly line.
 They are typically made from aluminum, plastic, carbon fiber, or various polymers.
-Fly reels are constructed very simply when compared to a normal fishing reel.
+Fly fishing reels are constructed very simple when compared to a normal fishing reel.
 For every one turn on the handle, the spool of the reel rotates one time.
 The spool of a conventional fishing reel may turn 6 times for every turn of the handle.
 The quick rotations of normal fishing reels require many gears, parts, and bearings to make them work.
-The one to one spool rotation of a fly reel makes using them a blast, because retrieving line with a fish-on is challenging and intense!
+The one to one spool rotation of a fly reel makes using them a blast because retrieving line with a fish-on is challenging and intense!

-One of the most important functions of a fly reel is to apply drag to a fish that is swimming away from you.
-It works like the brakes on your car, only instead of stopping the car it stops the fish.
+One of the most important functions of a fly fishing reel is to apply drag to a fish that is swimming away from you.
+It works like the brakes on your car, only instead of stopping the car, it stops the fish.
 Instead of calling it a braking system, it’s called a drag system.
-Without some sort of drag system the reel spool would spin loosely and cause your fly line to tangle very quickly.
+Without some sort of drag system, the reel spool would spin loosely and cause your fly line to tangle very quickly.
 Drag systems also keep a strong fish from taking off with your valuable fly line.
 Although the materials and designs vastly differ, there are two basic types of drag systems.

 Click and Pawl